+7.01.01.
 7.01.02.
 Water Mains Standards

-All water mains shall be a minimum of eight inches (8") in size and looped with eight inch (8") minimum diameter mains at intervals not to exceed one thousand feet (1000').
+All water mains in residential areas shall be a minimum of sixeight inches (68") in size and looped with sixeight inch (68") minimum diameter mains at intervals not to exceed one thousand feet (1000').
+Where intervals between connecting mains must exceed one thousand feet (1000'), or where dead ends must exist, eight inch (8") diameter or larger mains shall be installed.

-Water mains in industrial and commercial areas shall be AWWA C900 Class 151 (DR18) PVC pipe, a minimum eight inches (8") in size and be connected to an eight inch (8") or larger main that connects to pump stations or elevated storage reservoirs.
+Water mains in industrial and commercial areas shall be AWWA C900 Class 151 (DR18) PVC pipe, a minimum eight inches (8") in size and be connected to an eight inch (8") or larger main that connects to pump stations or elevated storage reservoirs-every-six hundred feet (600")-.
 Where dead-ends must exist, eight inch (8") or larger mains shall be installed with a flush valve or fire hydrant installed.
-The minimum dead end main of six hundred feet (600') shall not be exceeded except upon the specific approval by the Director of Planning, City Engineer, Director of Public Works, and the Fire Chief, but in no event shall these requirements be less than the minimum required by the State Board of Insurance or the Fire Prevention and Engineering Bureau of Texas.
+The minimum limits set forth in the abovedead end main of six hundred feet (600"), shall not be exceeded except upon the specific approval by the Director of Planning, City Engineer, Director of Public Works-Director, and the Fire Chief, but in no event shall these requirements be less than the minimum required by the State Board of Insurance or the Fire Prevention and Engineering Bureau of Texas.